 Topics might include Kuyper’s notion of the Reformed worldview’s contribution to modern science, Kuyper’s attitude toward the tradition of natural philosophy/natural theology, Kuyper’s account of creation and the image of God, his notion of ‘Platonic dualism’, or other aspects of his thought.
 But we also view the Kuyperian tradition as a living (and contested) framework for philosophy, theology, and science.
 So we welcome constructive papers which develop some Kuyperian themes in conversation with a contemporary scientific discipline or scientific issue.
 Finally, we encourage papers which provide more critical perspectives on the Kuyperian tradition.

 Papers should be written for presentation in about 20 minutes and there will be 10 minutes for discussion.
 We plan to accept approximately four short papers for the Workshop, and the deadline is 21 July.

 How to submit an abstract

 If you are submitting an abstract, we will consider you for a modest scholarship.
 Applicants must be postgraduate students or academics.
-Those who have abstracts accepted will receive the scholarship, and those who have submitted papers will be considered even if they do not have their papers accepted.
+Those who have abstracts accepted will receive a £100 scholarship, and those who have submitted papers will be considered even if they do not have their papers accepted.